0xParcival/Lunku-AI/README.md

       <img width="564" alt="image" src="https://github.com/user-attachments/assets/09ac192e-9a68-43f4-86f6-d094c93d3eb5">

- 6. **Invite the Bot**
+ 6. **Invite the Bot To Server**

+    1. Create discord Server(dummy server)

-    1. Under the "OAuth2" tab, use the Bot scope and select Adminstator.
+    2. Under the "OAuth2" tab, use the Bot scope and select Adminstator.
       Copy the generated URL, paste it into your browser, create a new server and invite the bot to your server.